-This year, children diagnosed with autism have new hope of improving their communication skills — William Shakespeare.
+Children diagnosed with autism may have new hope of improving their communication skills — William Shakespeare.

 Chase Davis, a 10-year-old autistic child, decided to give Shakespearean acting classes a try.
 And what was the end result?
 It worked.

 Researchers conducted a study published in the journal Research and Practice in Intellectual and Developmental Disabilities.